The Center on Japanese Economy and Business Has Been the Preeminent Academic Research Center for Over 36 Years

 Under the leadership of Professors David Weinstein and Takatoshi Ito, CJEB’s associate director of research, CJEB supports research projects and library and computer-based resource initiatives.
-Other core faculty members are Japan specialists drawn from Columbia’s Business School, School of International and Public Affairs, Economics Department, and Department of Political Science.
+Other core faculty members are Japan specialists drawn from Columbia’s Business School, School of International and Public Affairs, Department of Economics, and Department of Political Science.
 While CJEB is an independent and nonpartisan research center that takes an objective stance on political or economic policies, we encourage our researchers and scholars to hold their own individual perspectives.
-Funding and resources are provided by corporate sponsors, foundations, individuals, Columbia Business School, and the University.
+Funding and resources are provided by corporate sponsors, foundations, individuals, Columbia Business School, and Columbia University.

 For more than 36 years, CJEB has developed, grown, and evolved in order to carry out its mission effectively in a changing Japan and a changing world.
 In this way, CJEB has been able to build and maintain its status as the preeminent academic center on Japanese business and economics anywhere outside Japan.